azurecitadel/arc-for-kubernetes/README.md

 1. Create a new repository for the Application Development team in the same Organisation
 2. Generate [infrastructure and deployment resources](01-app-setup)
+3. Apply SQL changes as a Database Administrator
-3. Use a GitOps approach to deploy the application
+4. Use a GitOps approach to deploy the application